fit-r2lab/r2lab.inria.fr/markdown/tuto-030-nepi-ng-install.md

 ***

-# Installing requirement `asyncssh`

-`apssh` has a core dependency to a third-party library named [`asyncssh`](https://github.com/ronf/asyncssh); this in turn requires binary extensions, so here's our recommendation to install this library.
-Use `sudo` for running `pip3` unless you are working in a `virtualenv` or similar.

-### Ubuntu

-Tested on Ubuntu-16

-    sudo apt-get install libssl-dev
-    [sudo] pip3 install asyncssh

-### Fedora

-Here's a - possibly non-exhaustive - list of dependencies that help building `asyncssh`

-Tested on fedora-23

-    sudo dnf install redhat-rpm-config python3-cffi python3-devel openssl-devel [sudo] pip3 install asyncssh

-### MacOS

-It is harder to describe the list of dependencies on the MAC, let us know if you run into any trouble when running simply the following

-     [sudo] pip3 install asyncssh

-***

 # Installing `asynciojobs` and `apssh`

-You need to install these libraries, the recommended way is through `pip3` like this - if you're not using `virtualenv` or ` anaconda`, you might need to run these commands under `sudo`&nbsp;:
+You need to install these libraries, the recommended way is through `pip3` like this - if you're not using `virtualenv` or ` anaconda`, you might need to run these commands under `sudo`:

-    [sudo] pip3 install asynciojobs
     [sudo] pip3 install apssh

+This should be sufficient as `asynciojobs` is required by `apssh`.
 You can check the installed versions like this

     $ python3 -c 'from asynciojobs import version; print(version.version)'
     0.4.3